 Lawn Care and Weed Control

 There are numerous diseases that can affect grass.
 Below are some of the most common ones.
 Most diseases are spread by spores and relate to lawn, soil conditions and are helped if your lawn grass is in poor health.
-Lawn and weed expert has the knowledge and products to treat and cure most problems in your lawn by using the latest and safest fungicides etc. In most cases we try to avoid using fungicides preferring to treat the disease by improving grass health.
+Lawn and weed expert has the knowledge and products to treat and cure most problems in your lawn by using the latest and safest fungicides etc. In most cases we try to avoid using fungicides preferring to treat the disease by improving grass disease control.

 Increasingly common disease usually occurs in the late summer after periods of warm weather with heavy rainfall producing conditions of high humidity.
 Lawns with poor fertility are highly susceptible to red thread disease.
 The grass will gradually show signs of browning off with brown patches of dying grass appearing and you will see red threads on the grass stalks.
 High humidity, poor fertility and or blunt lawn mower blades smashing the grass ends are usually the cause of red thread.
 Serious cases may require an application of fungicide to control the disease.
 The lawn usually recovers in 2/3 weeks after treatment.
 Avoid watering late in the evenings as this encourages disease.